alehsan/Final_Project/README.md

 24. Now, apply  pandas.DataFrame.corr method to dfm2 and print it.

-What is the correlation between extreme weather variables and the completion time of addressing sewer back up complaint ('total_days').
+What is the correlation between extreme weather variables and the completion time of addressing sewer back up complaint ('total_days')?
+Does extreme  weather delay the completion time of fixing a sewer back up problem?

+Which zip code recoded the highest number of request for fixing sewer back up problem?

+Which zip code recoded the lowest request?

+Totally, how many complaints  about sewer back up problem recorded during three years?

+How many complaints recorded for each year?

+What is the average time that DPW can address a complaint?